neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 A typical application contains controllers providing one or more *actions*.
-While HTTP requests and responses are fine for communication between clients and servers, FLOW3 uses a different kind of request internally to communicate with a controller, called ``Action Request``.
+While HTTP requests and responses are fine for communication between clients and servers, TYPO3 Flow uses a different kind of request internally to communicate with a controller, called ``Action Request``.
 The default HTTP request handler asks the router to extract some information from the HTTP request and build an Action Request.